Grade Five Music Theory - Lesson 10: Describing Chords

 Minor chords are made with a minor third and a perfect fifth above the root.

-Diminished chords contain a minor third and a diminished fifth.
+Diminished chords contain a minor third and a diminished fifth above the root.

-Augmented chords contain a major third and an augmented fifth; but you don't need to know about augmented chords for Grade 5 Theory!
+Augmented chords contain a major third and an augmented fifth.
+You don't need to use any augmented chords in the Grade 5 Theory exam though!

 We also use Roman numerals to name chords.
 The Roman numerals 1-7 are